howardsolutions/http-server-ts/README.md

 # Authorization

-While authentication is about verifying who a user is, authorization is about verifying WHAT a user is allowed to do.
+While authentication is about verifying WHO a user is, authorization is about verifying WHAT a user is allowed to do.

 For example, a hypothetical YouTuber ThePrimeagen should be allowed to edit and delete the videos on his account, and everyone should be allowed to view them.
 Another absolutely-not-real YouTuber TEEJ should be able to view ThePrimeagen's videos, but not edit or delete them.